Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Are There Downsides To Using Xanthan Gum?

-Because Xanthan gum is a thickening agent, it may lead to gastrointestinal discomfort for people with digestive issues.
+As indicated by my tests, because Xanthan gum is a thickening agent, it may lead to gastrointestinal discomfort for people with digestive issues.
 Now, I would say that you'd probably have to take quite a lot of it to cause such issues.

 FAQs